SINK tax when commuting to Sweden

 Apply for SINK tax

-SINK= state income tax for non-residents (statlig inkomstskatt för utomlands bosatta).
+SINK= special income tax for non-residents (särskild inkomstskatt för utomlands bosatta).

-If you take an extra job in Denmark, SINK tax in Sweden can affect the Danish tax.
-Please contact Skattestyrelsen in Denmark for a specific assessment of your particular situation and your status for social security.
+If you only work for a Swedish employer in Sweden, you will not be taxed for the same income in Denmark, though you need to report it in your annual tax assessment.
+But if you take an extra job in Denmark, it might affect your social security, and therefore also your tax in Denmark.
+Please contact Skattestyrelsen in Denmark for a specific assessment of your particular situation and your status for social security

 Full tax liability